-Undo is a function performed to reverse the action of an earlier action.
+Undo is a function performed to reverse an earlier action.
 For example, the undo function can undo deleted text in a word processor.
-Some software programs may also have the capability of performing multiple undo actions.
+Some programs may also have the capability of performing multiple undo actions.

 The image above shows how the undo function is similar to an eraser in the real world.
 Like an eraser, if you were to write or draw something and made a mistake, you could erase (undo) the mistake.